lukelbd/vim-tags/README.md

   and moves to the next occurrence (`d/` just uses the last search pattern).
   Hitting `.` deletes this occurrence and jumps to the next one.
-* `c/`, `c*`, `c&`, `c#`, `c@`: **Replaces** the corresponding selection under the cursor with user input text by (1) deleting the selection and (2) entering insert mode and allowing the user to type something (`c/` just uses the last search pattern).
+* `c/`, `c*`, `c&`, `c#`, `c@`: **Replaces** the corresponding selection under the cursor with user input text by (1) deleting the selection (`c/` just uses the last search pattern) and (2) entering insert mode and allowing the user to type something.
   When the user presses `<Esc>`, it jumps to the next occurrence.
   Hitting `.` replaces this occurrence with the text you previously